bmc/brizzled/id/80/index.md

                       result.get('message', '(No message in RPC result)'))
     else:
         logging.debug('Technorati ping successful.')
+{% endhighlight %}

 There are a couple things going on here.
 The first line of code sets up a `ServerProxy` object that allows us to interact with the remote RPC server.
 The actual method call looks just like a method call.
 The `xmlrpclib` module translates this line of code:

+{% highlight python %}
     result = rpc_server.weblogUpdates.ping('My Blog Name', 'http://picoblog.example.com/')
+{% endhighlight %}

 into the following chunk of XML, which it then sends to the remote web server:

+{% highlight xml %}
     <?xml version="1.0"?>
     <methodCall>
       <methodName>weblogUpdates.ping</methodName>